Sliick / Articles / Product

 Export

 • Template Library: every template card has a download icon.
-Clicking it downloads sliick_<TemplateName>_<YYYY-MM-DD>.json.
+Clicking it downloads sliick_<TemplateName>_<YYYY-MM-DD>.sdt (Sliick Doc Template).

 • Bundles tab: every bundle row has an Export link.
 The export includes the bundle header, items, and every member template by default so the target org has everything it needs.

 Org-specific references (test record ID, auto-email recipient / CC / from-address / template IDs) are scrubbed automatically.
+The export envelope is schemaVersion 2, the current Sliick Doc Template format used by Export and Import.
+Old schemaVersion 1 files surface an actionable “re-export from a current org” message on import.

 Import